MatchuPitchu/react-summary/09_React Testing.md

 ### Mocking a specific function of a library

-- Example 1: for API that returns data, but you only need to test how UI behaves with returned values
+- `Example 1`: for API that returns data, but you only need to test how UI behaves with returned values

 ```TypeScript
 // Example 1